symfony/symfony-docs/reference/configuration/framework.rst

-    It might be tough to understand at the beginning, so to avoid confusion remember that all pools perform the same actions but on different medium given the adapter they are based on.
+    It might be tough to understand at the beginning, so to avoid confusion remember that all pools perform the same actions but on different medium given the adapter upon which they are based.
 Internally, a pool wraps the definition of an adapter.

 .. _reference-cache-system: